Tetraselmis: Flagella

-Life-stages
+Life cycle

 Tetraselmis species have three life stages which includes a flagellated stage, a vegetative non-motile stage, and a cyst stage.
 The vegetative non-motile stage is the dominant life-stage of most species.
 The only structural difference between the flagellated and vegetative stage is the number of scale layers in the thecal-wall; the flagellated stage only ever has one layer, while the vegetative state has two or more.
 Cells in the cyst stage lose their flagella, and are termed as being aflagellate, and they produce a thick thecal-shell for protection.
 During any of the life stages it is possible for Tetraselmis species to undergo a complete transformation and develop flagella, becoming motile.

 Tetraselmis species undergo cell division during the non-motile stage, producing two daughter cells, and most species only undergo one division cycle.
 During cell division, organelles divide synchronously before nuclear division.
 Cell division is aided by a phycoplast, which is a microtubule structure that helps the cell divide the nuclei into each daughter cell.
 Daughter cells can develop into flagellated cells or remain non-motile, depending on environmental conditions.
 Additionally, vegetative cells whether flagellate or immotile are anchored to the thecal wall by four microtubule contact points.

 Practical importance

 Tetraselmis species have been important for cellular biology research, for studying plankton growth cycles, and they may have future use in biofuel production.

 For example, the species T. indica is being used to study how asymmetric cell-division during mitosis results in clonal cell heterogeneity.
 This species forms a clonal colony in which the cells are morphologically and ultrastructurally different, and many cells specialize and develop independent physical properties.
 The asymmetric division of daughter cells results in the unequal division of both cytoplasm and nucleoplasm.
 Scientists believe this phenomenon allows clones to form “sub-populations” that remain close to one another, in which the cells cooperate with one another and act as one large population.
 Asymmetric cell division clearly plays an important role in the production of phenotypically diverse cells in multicellular systems, and this has important implications for multicellular organisms, humans included.

 Tetraselmis and other microalgae species are used as food in aquaculture, and for biotechnology uses.
 Tetraselmis species, along with other microalgae are a promising source for biofuel use due to their fast growth rate, high lipid content, cheaper photosynthetic mechanisms, less need for agricultural land, useful by-products, and for being environmentally friendly.
 Research is currently being performed into specific microalgae species for biofuel use.
 'Tetraselmis has a very high lipid level; their amino acids stimulate feeding in marine organisms.

-T. suecica EPS have antioxidant activity and cytotoxic effects on tumor cells; therefore, they could offer greater advantages as possible natural nutraceuticals for the pharmaceutical industry.
+The exopolysaccharides of T. suecica have antioxidant activity and cytotoxic effects on tumor cells; therefore, they could offer greater advantages as possible natural nutraceuticals for the pharmaceutical industry.
+Despite not being generally recognized as safe yet, proteins from Tetraselmis sp. have been investigated as functional food ingredients for the stabilization of emulsions and foams.